Classical. Flexible. Catholic. Catholic Schoolhouse’s Dialectic & Rhetoric Programs:

 - The Rhetoric students will be having a Socratic discussion about the impact of Roman Empire on the world.

 Want to learn even more?
-Come visit classes during our spring audit days or link here for detailed information for each Tour.
+Come visit classes during our spring audit days.